AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

     c.customer_id,
     Total_Spent DESC;

 -- 20. What is the distribution of marital status among top-spending customers?
+Informs personalized offers for top spenders based on marital status insights.

 WITH TopSpenders AS (
     SELECT